Deekshith-46/Friend-Circle/CALL_SYSTEM_API_TESTING_GUIDE.md

 ## ✅ Success Criteria

+- ✅ Admin can set minimum call coins requirement
 - ✅ Admin can set per-second rate for each female user
+- ✅ Male users must have minimum coins to start a call
 - ✅ Call duration is accurately calculated from frontend
+- ✅ Maximum call duration is calculated and sent to frontend
 - ✅ Coins are correctly deducted from male user
 - ✅ Coins are correctly credited to female user's wallet
 - ✅ Call history is saved with all details